reframe-hpc/reframe/writing_checks/README.md

         '-o outputfile'
     ]
 ```
-These options are passed to the executable, which will be invoked but the scheduler launcher.
+These options are passed to the executable, which will be invoked by the scheduler launcher.
 In the above example, the executable will be launched as follows with the SLURM scheduler:
 ```bash
 srun ./a.out -i inputfile -o outputfile